Moppit/LoZ_BotW/README.md

 # LoZ_BotW
-Text based version of Legend of Zelda: Breath of the Wild mixed with Oregon Trail

 ## DISCLAIMER: The premise of Legend of Zelda does not belong to me!
 It is the property of Nintendo.
 This game is merely a parody, and it includes many elements that are typical of the game *Oregon Trail*.
 And, unlike the original game, this game is purely text-based.